Doing Business in Ecuador

 - Ecuador benefits from his strategic position that provides direct access to East Asia markets and the West coast of the United States.

 - Its proximity to the Panama Canal permits safe access to Europe, the Eastern Coast of the United States, Africa, the Middle East, and the rest of Asia.

 - Ecuadorian economy is the eighth biggest economy in Latin

-Brazil, Mexico, Argentina, Chile, the Republic of Colombia, Venezuela, and
+America after Brazil, Mexico, Argentina, Chile, the Republic of Colombia, Venezuela, and Peru.

-creates an advantage in negotiation under strong currency (since January of 2000, the United States of America Dollar is the official currency).
+- The Dollarisation of Ecuador creates an advantage in negotiation under strong currency (since January 2000, the United States of America Dollar is the official currency).

-- Oil accounts for 40% of Ecuadorian exports, oil exports allow having a positive trade balance.
+- Petrol accounts for 40% of Ecuadorian exports, petroleum exports allow having a positive trade balance.

 - Ecuadorian GDP growth: 3.8% (economic slowdown)